mnaoumov/VantagePointTree/README.md

 ## TODO (by priority)

 1. Item insertion and removal (plus tree balancing if needed)
-2. Save and load to/from file
+2. Search by max distance
-3. Code documentation
+3. Save and load to/from file

 - Optimization (not a priority)